 Our approach was to bring a end-to-end thread of functionality that mirrors common adoption patterns of Corda today, and to work with you and your existing and future production networks to evolve this capability iteratively.

 For the first deployment model we support, we decided to focus on building unique individual networks.
 With their own root CA (fully managed) and friction-free multi-party onboarding automated via the Kaleido platform.
 Don't worry, nothing is running in "dev mode", the Kaleido version of the network map server that is built into every environment individually uses the Corda X509 certificate hierarchy to issue unique identities to each node.

 Every network automatically gets one automatically provisioned, as a shared resource for global transaction uniqueness verification to all parties in the network.
 This mirrors the most common pattern that is established in Corda networks today, where transaction data is visible only to the participants of those transactions, but the integrity of those transactions is assured by protecting the chain of Unspent Transaction Outputs (UTXOs) leading up to that transaction from double-spend.

 As you would expect, we've built high availability (HA) and disaster recovery (DR) into the nodes as standard.
-Currently the runtime is Corda OS, and we are actively working with R3 on a roadmap for Corda Enterprise.
+Currently the runtime is Corda OS.

 Core RPC and P2P networking to and from a Corda node is via the TCP/IP transport of Apache ActiveMQ Artemis.
 This meant for Kaleido we needed to provide a secure mechanism to allow connectivity into nodes from your own private networks, noting that of course every Kaleido environment has its own isolated firewalled network spanning multiple clouds and regions.